-Valentine et al. (2014) emphatically argue that
+Valentine et al. (2014) emphatically argue that:

-'the public expression of the most blatant forms of gender prejudice, sexism persists and is manifest in subtle ways.
-As a consequence, it can be difficult to name and challenge with the effect that patriarchy as a power structure which systematically (re)produces gender inequalities is obscured by its ordinariness.' (p.
+the public expression of the most blatant forms of gender prejudice, sexism persists and is manifest in subtle ways.
+As a consequence, it can be difficult to name and challenge with the effect that patriarchy as a power structure which systematically (re)produces gender inequalities is obscured by its ordinariness. (p.
 401)

 In an environment where distributed collaboration takes place, it is even more challenging to detect invisible sexism hidden in technical languages, and to manage the relationships between actors from different backgrounds.
-To facilitate the collaboration, some languages have been selectively or strategically used to motivate or enact participation.
+To facilitate online collaboration, some languages have been selectively or strategically used to motivate or enact participation.
 However, some of these languages also reflect a hegemonic masculine culture that dominates in the computing field.
-Seemingly innocuous jokes actually reflect male-centric position and may lead to invisible sexism (Bemiller and Schneider 2010, Shifman and Lemish 2010a, 2010b).
+Seemingly innocuous jokes actually reflect a male-centric position and may lead to invisible sexism (Bemiller & Schneider, 2010; Shifman & Lemish, 2010a, 2010b).

-In light of the responses received from the Mozilla community, most of the respondents agreed that the title of the 'Heidi Bug' report was humourous, and was a form of strategic communication.
+In light of the responses received from the Mozilla community, most of the respondents agreed that the title of the 'Heidi bug' report was humorous and was a form of strategic communication.
 While few considered it sexist, some did notice the cultural meaning hidden in the technical discussion and the subtle framing.
-The cultural reference employed in the 'Heidi Bug' report explicitly reflects the brogrammers's interests, beliefs and aesthetic values.
-The attention received suggest a shared brogramming culture supporting such a value system.
-Had it been a woman reporting the same bug joking about problems of seeing half-naked men, would it be treated in the same way in a brogrammer community prevailing with heterosexual masculine culture, the kind of

-"hegemonic form of masculinity prevalent in society, which determines who counts as a 'real' man" (Frank 1987, Connell 1995, Kelan 2008).
+The cultural reference employed in the 'Heidi bug' report explicitly reflects the brogrammers' interests, beliefs and aesthetic values.
+The attention received suggests a shared brogramming culture supporting such a value system.
+Had it been a woman reporting the same bug joking about problems of seeing half-naked men, would it be treated in the same way in a brogrammer community prevailing with heterosexual masculine culture, the kind of 'hegemonic form of masculinity prevalent in society, which determines who counts as a "real" man' (Connell, 1995; Frank, 1987; Kelan, 2008)?

-Not only does the brogramming culture exist online, but also offline, for example at free/libre open source software conferences, where male speakers outnumber female.
-While these tongue-incheek jokes told in a speech given by a male speaker can be considered as harmless, they reflect certain hegemonic masculine values dominated in society.
-The speakers tell these jokes to amuse like-minded conference participants / delegates, but these jokes may not amuse women (or offend them even).
-These can be seen as the kind of microaggressions or microinvalidations referred to by Mitchell in her study of live experiences of women in geek communities (2016).
+Not only does the brogramming culture exist online, but also offline, for example, at FLOSS conferences, where male speakers outnumber female.
+While these tongue-in-cheek jokes told in a speech given by a male speaker can be considered as harmless, they reflect certain hegemonic masculine values that dominate in society.
+The speakers tell these jokes to amuse like-minded conference participants/delegates, but these jokes may not amuse women (or may offen them even).
+These can be seen as the kind of microaggressions or microinvalidations referred to by Mitchell (2016) in her study of lived experiences of women in geek communities.
 Those who do not share the sentiment are excluded from the ambient.

 Our observation echoes Wikhamn and Knights (2013) who argue that hegemonic masculine discourses are reproduced rather than challenged by open innovation.
-In their research, they found that when masculine norms govern an open innovation setting, it is difficult to incorporate alternative (feminine) discourses when acting within a strong masculine hegemony (ibid.).
+In their research, they found that when masculine norms govern an open innovation setting, it is difficult to incorporate alternative (feminine) discourses when acting within a strong masculine hegemony (Wikhamn & Knights 2013.).